Package leaflet: Information for the user

 Follow-up examination and when to seek advice from your doctor:

 You should have your Jaydess checked 4-6 weeks after placement, and thereafter regularly, at least once a year.
 Your doctor may determine how often and what kinds of check-ups are required in your particular case.
+Bring the patient reminder card you have received from your doctor to every scheduled appointment.
 In addition, you should contact your doctor if any of the symptoms described in section 2 “Warnings and precautions” occur.

 Removal of Jaydess